tzachar/highlight-undo.nvim/README.md

 Specify the highlighting group to use.

-By default, `highlight-undo` will use the `HighlightUndo` highlight group, which it defines upon startup.
-If the group is already defined elsewhere in your config then it will not be overwritten.
-You can also use any other group you desire.
+By default, `highlight-undo` will use `HighlightUndo` for the undo action and `HighlightRedo` for the redo action.
+Both of these groups, are defined when the plugin is loaded.
+If the groups are already defined elsewhere in your config then they will not be overwritten.
+You can also use others groups, if desired.

 ## `duration`